 "All the rounds were enjoyable and challenging."

-Due to COVID-19, the AMSP is delivering events differently.
-The online Maths Feast uses the same material as the in-person Maths Feats.
-Your students will not gain additional benefit from attending both face-to-face or online Maths Feasts.
+The national online Maths Feast uses the same material as the in-person/live online Maths Feats.
+Your students will not gain additional benefit from attending both types of Maths Feasts.

 Maths Feasts are free to attend.